bcfische/Bootcamp_Project_Final/README.md

 <b>The Effect of crime rate on Airbnb </b>.

-The project idea is to check whether the crime rate of a particular neighborhood influences the pricing and the bookings for Airbnb.
+The project idea is to check whether the crime rate of a particular neighborhood influences the pricing and business for Airbnb.
 Chose the city of Chicago for the project.

 Data Munging